 Development assets are reviewed at each reporting date to determine whether there is any indication of impairment or reversal of impairment.
-Indicators of impairment can include changes in: market conditions, future oil and gas prices and future costs, extension of the Cambay Production Sharing Contract and the status of the disputes arising from the issue of the event of default notice to GSPC.
-No indicators of impairment were identified in the 2020 or 2019 financial years.
+Indicators of impairment can include changes in: market conditions, future oil and gas prices and future costs, extension of the Cambay Production Sharing Contract and the status of the dispute resolution with GSPC.
+An indicator of impairment identified in the 2020 financial year is Covid-19, which has seen reduced global demand for energy products and caused delays to the implementation of the dispute resolution with GSPC.
+(2019: No indicators were identified)

-There was no impairment on the Cambay Field development assets during the year ended 30 June 2020 (2019: Nil).
+An impairment charge of \$1,348,458 has been applied to the Cambay Field development assets for the financial year ended 30 June 2020 (2019: Nil).